 News and Articles

 1st April, 2021.
-Great to be associated with this fantastic organisation as a Business Coach.
+Great to be associated with this fantastic Business Coaching & Training organisation.

 The Icehouse is owned by a not-for-profit trust and backed by the financial support and expertise of the New Zealand government and an extensive group of committed partners that includes: Bank of New Zealand, Callaghan Innovation, Xero, Vodafone, Chartered Accountants Australia and New Zealand and our founder The University of Auckland Business School.

 29/7/19 Last week, Business Remedies had the pleasure of representing Lock Finance at the annual conference of the Institute of Certified NZ Bookkeepers held at the Chateau on the Park, Christchurch.

 Amongst the speakers was Hon.
 Stuart Nash, Minister for Small Business.
 He spoke about the cash flow difficulties small businesses face with slow payers and confirmed that the government is moving towards a much quicker payment system internally.
 He was aware that the government itself, and allied government businesses, are themselves too slow to pay.
 A first step at least!